GameLoverNL/intranetv2/README.md

             - Username (changeable) (*done*)
             - Email (changeable) (*done*)
             - Department (select from list)
-                - Using Laravel Scout, search for the department in a real-time list using the Meilisearch engine
+                - Using Laravel Scout, search for the department in a real-time list using the Meilisearch engine (*current*, for the user model the basics are working, for departments this is easy to add.
+Needs to be made as a realtime search with Livewire, `on-input` event)
             - Create the form to edit user information and style it (*done*)
                 - Switch the form and inputs over to components to easily re-use the form elements (*later stage*)
         - Password reset